Mail Fraud Lawyer Fiercely Defending Clients Across California

 To successfully prosecute a charge of mail fraud, opposing counsel must establish that the defendant fully intended to defraud other parties of their money, assets, or property.
 Unfortunately, this can be relatively easy for some prosecutors to prove in a court of law, as simply stamping and mailing an item can sometimes be considered intent.

 If you have been charged under suspicion of mail fraud, it is important that you seek legal representation as soon as possible.
 You needn’t defend your case against state and county prosecutors alone.
-Attorney Diane C. Bass has years of experience defending clients in and around Orange County, California, and nationwide, and would be proud to represent you in court.
+Attorney Diane C. Bass has years of experience defending clients in and around Orange County, California, and would be proud to represent you in court.

 What Constitutes Mail Fraud?